Denis Iguma

 Denis Iguma is a Ugandan professional footballer who currently plays as a defender for KCCA FC and the Uganda national football team.

-International career
+Okuzannyira eggwanga

 He made his debut for Uganda national football team on 29 March 2012 against Egypt national football team.

 In January 2014, coach Milutin Sedrojevic, invited him to be a part of the Uganda national football team for the 2014 African Nations Championship.
 The team placed third in the group stage of the competition after beating Burkina Faso, drawing with Zimbabwe and losing to Morocco.
 In 2017, he was included in the 23 man squad at the 2017 Africa Cup of Nations.

 International goals

 Scores and results list Uganda's goal tally first.